-Softneck garlic grows in a variety of climates and does not require cold temperatures to grow, making it perfect for regions with mild winters although it also grows well in areas with cold winters.
-They have smaller cloves than hardneck varieties, store longer, and are ideal for braiding.
+Softneck garlic grows in a variety of climates and does not require cold temperatures to produce a bulb, making it perfect for regions with mild winters although it also grows well in areas with cold winters.
+They usually have smaller cloves than hardneck varieties, store longer (up to 1 year), and are ideal for braiding.

-Hardneck garlic has stronger, more complex flavors and they produce a tall edible flower stalk, called a "scape", in spring.
+Hardneck garlic has stronger, more complex flavors and produces a tall, edible flower stalk, called a "scape", in spring.
 Hardneck garlic varieties generally can be stored for 4 to 6 months.
-Many hardneck garlic cultivars require a cold period (vernalization) to create a bulb, which is easy in areas with cold winters, but growing it in the south or mild coastal area will require a pre-chilling treatment.
+Many require a cold period (vernalization) to create a bulb, which is easy in areas with cold winters, but growing it in the south or mild, coastal areas will require a pre-chilling treatment.
 Simply place the bulbs in a dark location at 40°F with a relative humidity of 80% for 40 to 45 days before planting.

 Family: Alliaceae (formerly Liliaceae) Allium or Onion family, includes onions, garlic, chives, shallots, and leeks.

 Native: most likely Central Asia

 When to plant outside: In cold climates, garlic is planted in fall for harvest in summer.
 Plant individual cloves from mid-September to mid-November.
 Garlic is frost-hardy, but ideally should be planted 4 to 6 weeks before the ground freezes to give the cloves time to establish roots.
 In mild climates, garlic can be planted until January.
 Wait to divide individual cloves until planting, and leave the papery skin intact as much as possible.
 Plant garlic 2"–3" deep with the pointed side up, 6"–8" apart.

 Optimal Growing Conditions